Frequently Asked Questions

 If your therapist feels that you may benefit from medication, he may refer you to see your GP for a medical assessment.
 After the assesssment, your GP may in turn refer you to a pyschariatrist if s/he feels you might benefit from medication.
 If you are already on medication for mental health, you will be encouraged to continue this.

 Do you accept insurance payment?

-Yes, we accept payment from some major insurance company, we are happy to provide the necessary paperwork for insurance submission and reimbursement.
-However clients are advised to contact their insurancce company prior to booking appointments to confirm their cover and to obtain a preauthorisation number which will ease the re-imbursemnent process.
+Yes, we accept payment from some major insurance company, we are happy to provide the necessary paperwork for Insurance submission and reimbursement.
+However clients are advised to contact their Insurance Company prior to booking appointments to confirm their cover and to obtain a preauthorisation number which will ease the re-imbursemnent process.
 You must bring along details of your Insurance Cover when you attend your appointment (Membership no., Group or Company no. as relevant).
-With preauthorisation I am usually able to communicate directly with Insurance Company on your behalf.
-Without preauthorisation, bringing proof of Insurance cover may help in direct billing of your insurance company.
+With preauthorisation we are usually able to communicate directly with your Insurance Company on your behalf.
+Without preauthorisation, bringing proof of Insurance cover may help in direct billing of your Insurance Company.
 In some circumstatnces payment on the day is preferred.